 If not court shall acquit the accused person.

 The sentence refers to the punishment that a court imposes after convicting an accused person.

-Before sentence court allows the accused to produce reasons to mitigate the sentence example of mitigation reasons include; accused is the first offender, he was cooperative from the beginning of the case, etc. and the prosecution to produce factors to aggravate the sentence example the accused is a habitual offender, the crime committed is trending, etc. After that court enters a sentence.
+Before sentence court allows the accused to produce reasons to mitigate the sentence example of mitigation reasons include; the accused being the first offender, he was cooperative from the beginning of the case, etc., and the prosecution producing factors to aggravate the sentence example the accused is a habitual offender, the crime committed is trending, etc. After that court enters a sentence.

 Judgment must be read in the presence of both parties, in the language which both parties understand.

 Post-trial procedures in Criminal Procedural Law

 The following are Post-trial procedures in Criminal Procedural Law

 Appeal is a constitutional remedy available to the party who does not satisfy by the decision of the court.
 Any party to a case may appeal to the higher court if he is aggrieved by any finding; sentence or order made or passed by a subordinate court.

 The subordinate court is required by law when any finding, sentence, or order is made or passed to inform any person or party who may be aggrieved, the limit of time to which if he wishes to appeal may do so.